AIPG National Annual Conference/Seminar Meeting Policy

-If your section is interested in co-hosting the national conference with headquarters, please email us at email@example.com or call (303) 412-6205.
+If your section is interested in co-hosting the national conference or a local seminar/workshop with headquarters, please email us at email@example.com or call (303) 412-6205.

 AIPG Bylaws (ARTICLE 3) stipulates that an annual meeting will be held to conduct the business of the Institute.
 The planning, organization, and conduct of the meeting shall focus on the business of the Institute, field trips, technical presentations, and social events.
 The Annual Meeting will be under the organizational and financial authority of AIPG headquarters.